 Mark, a Shareholder with the firm, represents employers in single-plaintiff cases, private class actions, and litigation against the EEOC and other government agencies, including defending numerous nationwide discrimination and wage-and-hour class and collective actions.

-Mark also advises employers regarding a wide range of state and federal employment law issues, helping them proactively manage the risks associated with pay equity, pre-employment assessment, background check and drug screening, military leaves, family and medical leaves, disability accommodations, and FLSA and state wage-and-hour compliance, among others.
-In addition to advising and defending businesses ranging from startups to Fortune 50 corporations, he has nearly two decades of experience representing municipal entities, including serving as labor and employment counsel to several Minnesota cities.
+Mark also advises employers regarding a wide range of state and federal employment law issues, helping them proactively manage the risks associated with pay equity and transparency, sourcing and recruiting, pre-employment assessment, background check and drug screening, the use of artificial intelligence in talent selection and management, diversity and inclusion initiatives, military leaves, family and medical leaves, disability accommodations, and FLSA and state wage-and-hour compliance, among others.
+In addition to advising and defending businesses ranging from startups to Fortune 50 corporations, he has two decades of experience representing municipal entities, including serving as labor and employment counsel to cities, counties, schools, and joint powers entities.

 Key Practice Experience

 - Pay Equity Compliance

 - Pre-Hire Testing and Background Check Advice/Defense